 - Use social media tools to create a dedicated place to connect with classmates about assignments and projects.

 - Access course materials electronically when possible.
-This can save you time, and paper, too.
+This can save you time — and paper.

 10. SCHEDULE REALITY CHECKS AND REWARDS

-Remember that grad school is going to be a pretty small portion of your life, so make the most of it.
+Remember that grad school is going to be a relatively small portion of your life, so make the most of it.
 You’ll be glad you did!

 Learn More